Match-Yang/easy_example_flutter/README.md

     </a>
     </p>
 </p>

-## WARNING🔔🔔🔔: Currently there are compatibility issues with Flutter3.0, please do not upgrade to Flutter3.0 !!!

 ZEGOCLOUD's easy example is a simple wrapper around our RTC product.
 You can refer to the sample code for quick integration.